tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 `^` and `$` are special regular expression symbols.
-Instead of matching characters, they match *positions* in a string. `^` matches the start of a string, and `$` matches the right end of a string.
+Instead of matching characters, they match *positions* in a string. `^` matches the start of a string, and `$` matches the end of a string.
 So the regular expression `/^5$/` matches *just* the string "5", i.e. the string where the character "5" is immediately after the start, and immediately before the end.

-Now suppose we want to determine if a string *contains* a 5 *or* 6.
+Now suppose we want to determine if a string *contains* a 5 *or* a 6, or both.
 In a regular expression the symbol `|` means "or", and the regular expression `/5|6/` will match a 5 or a 6:

 ```ruby
 >> "V9U 6M2" =~ /5|6/    # matches the 6
 => 4

 >> "Is 5 = 6?" =~ /5|6/  # matches the 5
 => 3

 >> "V9U 7M2" =~ /5|6/    # nil is returned if there's no 5 or 6
 => nil
 ```